data301-2021-summer2/project-group16-data-301-project/README.md

 ## Team Members

 - Bellinda Yin: I'm interested to learn more about data analysis and what you can do with it!
-- Sue Wang: one sentence about you!
+- Sue Wang: I have the enthusiasm to understand how data plays an important role to empower people make decisions based on facts and trends.

 ## References